 What are some Healthy Fish Recipes?

 Whether you’re pregnant or breastfeeding, it may make sense to eat several mini-meals instead of a big meal.
 Consider thinking of seafood as an add-on to mini meals and snacks morning, noon, and night.
 Combine canned tuna, a hard-boiled egg, and cheddar cheese for a mid-morning meal.
 Top tilapia with mango salsa and wrap in a corn tortilla for lunch.
 Mix canned salmon with olive spread and eat with a couple slices of a French baguette for a snack.
 Toss pasta with sundried tomatoes and shrimp for a quick dinner.
-Click here for more ways to get at least two seafood meals each week.
+Visit Dish on Fish for more ways to get at least two seafood meals each week.

 ‘Eat This, Not That’ knows nothing about the healthiest fish to eat